Cyclopentadecanolide

-Cyclopentadecanolide is a natural macrolide lactone and a synthetic musk.

-Natural occurrence
+Cyclopentadecanolide is an organic compound with the formula (CH2)14CO2.
+A colorless solid, it is classified as macrolide lactone.
+It has some use in perfumery.

+Occurrence and production

 Cyclopentadecanolide occurs in small quantities in angelica root essential oil and is responsible for its musklike odor.

-Production

-Cyclopentadecanolide is produced synthetically by ring expansion of cyclotetradecanone.
+Cyclopentadecanolide is produced by ring expansion of cyclotetradecanone.
 Another synthesis route is the depolymerization of polyesters of 15-hydroxypentadecanoic acid.

 Uses

 Cyclopentadecanolide is used as a musklike perfume fixative in fine fragrances and as a flavoring agent.
 It is a substitute for the extremely expensive animal musk.